 During the first half of the twentieth century, no individual contributed more to fairly and effectively distributing water to farmers than Ralph Parshall.
 Born in Golden, Colorado, Parshall spent his entire career working for Colorado Agricultural College (now Colorado State University) and the Bureau of Agricultural Engineering of the United States Department of Agriculture (USDA).
 This article, which was funded through a grant from the Poudre Heritage Alliance, analyzes Parshall’s impact through his career as a water engineer, consultant, and public figure.

 The Josh Ames Ditch diversion structure was removed by the City of Fort Collins in 2013.
 This is the documentation of the unique history of this diversion structure and its almost 100 year history and impact on the Northern Colorado area.
 View the City of Fort Collins video here.

 The primary purpose of this document is to outline the goals and strategies that CALA officials will use to administer the heritage area, but this plan does much more than that.
 It also contains a thorough analysis of the historical themes that make the CALA special, and a comprehensive inventory of all the cultural and natural resources within its boundaries

 This paper describes Lory’s connections to the region and, among many accomplishments, his work promoting the CBT project and helping solve the Bureau of Reclamation’s national project-repayment problems in the 1930s.

 Water Contours by Denise Fisher

-In “Water Contours” Denise Fisher explored and examined the development of her own conciousness of water on the Northern Frontrange landscape.
-Denise strove to to convey a sense of place through the stories that interesect my life and this region.
+In “Water Contours” Denise Fisher explored and examined the development of her own consciousness of water on the Northern Front Range landscape.
+Denise strove to convey a sense of place through the stories that intersect my life and this region.